Forex Trading Basics

 Negative Swap : If the interest rate on the currency you bought (base currency) is lower than the interest rate of the currency you sold (counter currency), you will pay interest.

+If you hold open a position over Wednesday night, the amount added or subtracted to your account as a result of the swap rate charged is three times the usual amount.
 Triple swap rates are charged in the roll-over period on Wednesday night to account for the settlement of trades over the weekend where no swap rates are charged due to the market being closed.
+Please note this comes into effect regardless of whether your trade was open during the weekend.

 If you place a buy stop or stop entry order at a price level that is filled at the open of the market on Sunday, the order will be filed at the next closest available price.
 Negative or positive slippages may be experienced depending on the degree of price change from Friday till Sunday.